Sharp minds are always at the top of their game.

 Sources of refined carbohydrates include white bread, white rice, pastries and breakfast cereals.
 Individuals who have them in their diet must replace at least half of their daily intake with whole grains.

-A diet high in added sugars, refined carbohydrates, saturated fats, trans fats, cholesterol and sodium can seriously impair mental and physical performance.
-Diabetes, cardiovascular disease and stroke all lead to neurologic decline at an early age.
+A diet high in added sugars, refined carbohydrates, saturated fats, trans fats, cholesterol and sodium can severely limit your mental and physical performance over time.
+Chronically high blood sugar and its widespread complications can all lead to early-onset neurologic decline.

 Saturated fats, trans fats and cholesterol:

 The human body makes saturated fats and cholesterol abundantly as they are important for structural maintenance and energy production.
 They are, therefore, non-essential fats.
 However, the standard American diet increases their levels beyond what is needed for normal function.
-They do not just raise cardiovascular risk but also have the ability to impair mental performance.
+They do not only make you overweight and easily fatigued but also keep you from reaching your peak mental performance.

 Saturated and trans fats are found in fatty red meat, whole milk, margarine, butter, cream cheese, processed foods and fast food.
 Unlike oils, they become solid at normal temperatures.
 In the brain, they can make cell membranes less fluid, making neuronal communication difficult.
-They can also induce inflammation and reduce blood flow, which can injure brain structures and decrease mental focus.
+They can also induce inflammation and reduce blood flow, which can harm the brain and diminish your mental focus.

 Cholesterol is a vital component of cell membranes and hormones, but the body can create its own supply.
 Dietary cholesterol adds to it unnecessarily.
-Excess deposits of this fatty substance in the blood vessels reduce blood flow, trigger inflammation and increase stroke risk.
+Excess deposits of this fatty substance in the blood vessels reduce blood flow, trigger inflammation and weaken the neurons.

 The recommended daily limit for saturated fats is 10% of the total calories taken.
 The USDA does not set upper limits for trans fats and cholesterol but recommends that they must be avoided as much as possible.
 As a rule, most foods high in saturated fats also have plenty of trans fats and cholesterol.